Which Integrated Energy Stocks Are Moving this Week?

 To conclude our series on the biggest movers in the energy sector, we’ll now look at the top moving stocks from the integrated energy sector in the United States this week.

-Interested in CEO?
+Interested in YPF?
 Don't miss the next report.

-Receive e-mail alerts for new research on CEO
+Receive e-mail alerts for new research on YPF

 YPF Sociedad Anónima leading integrated stocks

 This week, YPF Sociedad Anónima (YPF) is at the top of our list of gainers from the integrated energy space.
 YPF rose from its close of $20.50 on September 22 to $21.96 on September 27—an increase of more than 7%.
 There was no press release from the company this week.

 Since mid-August, YPF was consolidating in a narrow price range of $19.80–$21.00, just below its 50-day and 200-day moving averages.
 During this six-week-long consolidation, YPF was resisted by its 50-day and 200-day moving averages multiple times.
 However, this week, on Tuesday and Wednesday, YPF rose strongly from $20.24 to $21.96, ~8% higher than the 30-day average volume.
 This rise in YPF not only broke the consolidation range to the upside but also helped the stock surpass the 50-day and 200-day moving averages.
 As this week’s rise in YPF was supported by higher volumes, it appears that YPF has started a new uptrend.

 As of September 27, YPF closed at $21.96, whereas its 50-day and 200-day moving averages stand at $20.27 and $21.62, respectively.